FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

 ### Setup the IMU

-1. Install the "SparkFun 9DOF IMU Breakout_ICM 20948_Arduino Library" for Arduino Library Manager.
+1. Install the "SparkFun 9DOF IMU Breakout_ICM 20948_Arduino Library" from the Arduino Library Manager.
 2. Connect the IMU to the Artemis board using the QWIIC connectors.
 3. Run the "..\Arduino\libraries\SparkFun_ICM-20948\SparkFun_ICM-20948_ArduinoLibrary-master\examples\Arduino\Example1_Basics".
    - Note the AD0_VAL definition.
 What does it represent, and should it be 0 or 1?